chobie/jira-api-restclient/CONTRIBUTING.md

  * uncomment part, where `REPO_URL` environment variable is defined
  * set `REPO_URL` environment variable value to URL, from where repository can be accessed (e.g. `http://localhost/path/to/repository/[:<portNumber>]`)

-Before running tests, change directory to the root of your repository, run `php -S localhost[:<portNumber>]`
+Before running tests, change directory to the root of your repository and run `php -S localhost:<portNumber>`

 Then run the unit tests as per normal.
-The port number is optional but can be specified if you have other http services running on the default port 80.

 N.B. you can study the `travis.yml` file to see how we run these tests on our build servers by way of example.